semgrep/semgrep-docs/docs/deployment/connect-scm.md

    - Your **Access token**.
 See [User personal access tokens](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) for information on generating a token.
 2. Click **Connect** to save and proceed.
 3. The Azure DevOps organization is now listed under **Source Code managers**.
 Click **Test connection** to verify that the new integration is installed correctly.
-4. Ensure that your SCM integration successfully detects repositories by setting up a CI job.
-Do the following steps **for each repository** you want to scan:
-    1. Create or edit your configuration file to add Semgrep as part of your pipeline.
-Refer to [Sample CI configurations](/semgrep-ci/sample-ci-configs) for templates you can copy and customize.
-    2. Commit the updated configuration file.
-    3. Run the CI job to establish a connection with Semgrep AppSec Platform.
-Upon establishing a connection, your repository appears in **Semgrep AppSec Platform > [Projects](https://semgrep.dev/orgs/-/projects)** page.

 ### Bitbucket Cloud